|

 a complex, perfectly tuned mechanism could not have come into being

-other than by the skilled hand of a cosmic creator.
+other than by the hand of a skilled creator.

 Science,

-on the other hand, dismisses any apparent design as being merely
+on the other hand, dismisses any apparent design as merely

 apparent.
 The appearance of design is the result

 reproductive age.
-Time takes care of the rest through phenotypical variation
+Time takes care of the rest, through variation

-and natural selection, according to the scientific view.
+and natural selection (and genetic drift and horizontal gene transfer), according to the scientific view.

 Reconciling